The Invisible Men

 The Invisible Men is a song writing and music production trio consisting of Jason Pebworth, George Astasio and (former member) Jon Shave.
 Songs written by The Invisible Men have so far achieved over 7 billion Spotify streams, 30 million record sales worldwide and the duo has frequently ranked among Music Week's Top Songwriters.
-The duo's song writing and production catalogue includes Becky Hill & Sigala's Heaven On My Mind, Sigala's Say You Do, Just Got Paid, DJ Fresh's "Hot Right Now" (featuring Rita Ora), "Dibby Dibby Sound" (featuring Ms Dynamite), Conor Maynard's "Can't Say No" and "Vegas Girl", Jessie J's hits "Do It Like A Dude", "LaserLight" (feat.
-David Guetta), "Who's Laughing Now?" and the Noisettes' "Don't Upset The Rhythm" and "Never Forget You".
+The duo's song writing and production catalogue includes Becky Hill & Sigala's "Heaven On My Mind", Sigala's "Say You Do" and "Just Got Paid" (with Ella Eyre and Meghan Trainor), DJ Fresh's "Hot Right Now" and "Dibby Dibby Sound" (with Jay Fay), Conor Maynard's "Can't Say No" and "Vegas Girl", Jessie J's hits "Do It Like A Dude", "LaserLight", and "Who's Laughing Now?", and the Noisettes' "Don't Upset the Rhythm (Go Baby Go)" and "Never Forget You".

 Career

 Prior to forming The Invisible Men, Jason Pebworth and George Astasio were members of the band Orson, which was considered commercially successful.

 Jon Shave was a member of Xenomania.

 They co-produced and co-composed Iggy Azalea's "Fancy" (featuring Charli XCX).
 The Duo also collaborated with Azalea on her US debut single, "Work", and a vast portion of Azalea's debut album The New Classic.